 - Encourage better blooms and leaf production by regularly feeding with a water-soluble plant food.

 - Harvest leaves once they are large enough to eat.
 The flowers are also edible.

 Soil, Planting, and Care

-To produce the best growth for frequent harvesting, in addition to planting in rich, nutritious soil, you’ll want to feed your chives every week or two with Miracle-Gro® Performance Organics™ All Purpose Plant Nutrition (follow label directions) or fish emulsion.
+To produce the best growth for frequent harvesting, in addition to planting in rich, nutritious soil, you’ll want to feed your chives every week with Miracle-Gro® Performance Organics® Edibles Plant Nutrition (follow label directions) or fish emulsion.
 Although the flowers are nice, the plants produce more leaves if you pinch off the flower buds.
 After a few freezes make the leaves ugly, cut the plants back to the ground.
 They will come back in spring.
 After 3 or 4 years, each plant will have grown into clumps of smaller plants; divide them in early spring if desired.

 Watch for aphids, especially in spring.
-Spray with neem or insecticidal soap.
+Spray with neem or insecticidal soap (both are available at your local garden center or home improvement store).
 Spray will bead up on the waxy leaves, so be sure it comes in contact with the pests, especially down in the crown of the plant.
 Garlic chives reseed generously if you let the seed mature; this can be a plus, but in the wrong place, you will find yourself pulling up lots of seedlings.